Binary Funding Impacts in Derivative Valuation: Examples and a Closed-form Solution

 \section{Examples and a Closed-form Solution}

 Many standard derivatives satisfy the conditions in \Cref{thm:clean} and \Cref{thm:replacement}.
 We will apply the main theorems to several derivatives and provide a closed-form solution for a call option.
-In what follows, for $i \in I$, we denote
+In the following, for $i \in I$, we denote $\St^i \coloneqq B^{-1}S^i$.
+In addition, recall that, in the main theorems, we defined $\xi$ by $ \xi\coloneqq B_T^{-1}\Delta\frD_T$.